Is Linda Ronstadt Still Alive In 2025? Parkinson’s Disease, Now

 Linda Ronstadt (on the toy horse) with her family.
 (Linda/Instagram)

-When 14, Ronstadt began singing with her siblings at coffee houses, fraternity houses, and other venues.
+At 14, Ronstadt began singing with her siblings at coffee houses, fraternity houses, and other venues.

 Also read: Taylor Spreitler Age, Married, Husband, Net Worth